guest271314/direct-sockets-http-ws-server/README.md

 > The browser is **always** the entity initiating the request.
 It is never the server (though some mechanisms have been added over the years to simulate server-initiated messages).

-which is no longer the case, as we'll demonstrate below, in code.
+is not technically accurate, as we'll demonstrate below, in code.

 Some further reading about HTTP can be found here [HTTP - Hypertext Transfer Protocol](https://www.w3.org/Protocols/).